Igon78/Database-for-delivery-company/README.md

-Example of database model for delivery company.
+Example of a database model with sample queries for it.